shibaji7/pynasonde/docs/user/citing.md

 -->

-If SCUBAS contributes to a project that leads to a scientific publication, please acknowledge this fact by citing the papers listed below and intermagnet (if used).
+If Pynasonde analysis contributes to a project that leads to a scientific publication, please acknowledge this fact by citing the papers listed below and ionosonde (if used).

-# How to cite SCUBAS
+# How to cite Pynasonde
-- Chakraborty S, Boteler DH, Shi X, Murphy BS, Hartinger MD, Wang X, Lucas G and Baker JBH (2022) Modeling geomagnetic induction in submarine cables. *Front.
-Phys.* 10:1022475. [doi:10.3389/fphy.2022.1022475](https://doi.org/10.3389/fphy.2022.1022475)
-- Boteler DH, Pirjola RJ.
-Magnetic and electric fields produced in the sea during geomagnetic disturbances. *Pure Appl Geophys* (2003) 160:1695–716. [doi:10.1007/s00024-003-2372-6](https://doi.org/10.1007/s00024-003-2372-6)
-- Wang X, Boteler D, Pirjola R. Distributed-source transmission line theory for modeling the coast effect on geoelectric fields. *IEEE Trans Power Deliv* (2022).
+-

-# Publications using SCUBAS
+# Publications using Pynasonde
-- Boteler, D. H., Chakraborty, S., Shi, X., Hartinger, M. D., & Wang, X. (2024).
-An examination of geomagnetic induction in submarine cables.
-Space Weather, 22, e2023SW003687. [doi:10.1029/2023SW003687](https://doi.org/10.1029/2023SW003687)

-- Boteler, D. , Chakraborty, S. , Shi, X. , Hartinger, M. and Wang, X. (2023) Transmission Line Modelling of Geomagnetic Induction in the Ocean/Earth Conductivity Structure.
-International Journal of Geosciences, 14, 767-791. [doi: 10.4236/ijg.2023.148041](https://www.scirp.org/journal/paperinformation?paperid=127339).
+-

-# How to cite INTERMAGNET
+# How to cite Ionosonde Dataset

-If you are using INTERMAGNET dataset to drive the model simulation and results are being used in publications, the please cite INTERMAGNET.
-A detailed description of the data conditions are listed in this [webpage](https://intermagnet.github.io/data_conditions.html).

 ## Python Library References